How to make the best fluffy vegan pancakes, with just a few basic ingredients and endless flavor possibilities!

 If you like soft and fluffy diner-style pancakes, this is the recipe to try.

-It yields super thick and buttery pancakes, no crazy ingredients required.
+It yields super thick and buttery pancakes, with no flax seeds, no Bisquick or expensive commercial egg replacer, and no crazy ingredients required.

-You May Also Like: Vegan Cheesecake – NO Cashews
+You may also like this Vegan Cheesecake – NO Cashews

 The simple secret trick?
 Just add a little vinegar to your pancake batter!